 Zeppole di San Giuseppe - These pastries are in abundance in pastry shops all over the city during the days surrounding il giorno di San Giuseppe (St. Joseph's Day), March 19th.
 It's a choux paste piped in a ring shape.
 The paste/dough is either fried or baked, and then filled with a lemon pastry cream and topped with macerated Amarena cherries.

 As I stated, they come in two forms, fried and baked.
 At the first pastry shop I asked the clerk which was better.
-I got a look from him that said, "It's obvious, Amerigana" as he told me, "I fritti."
-At the second pastry shop, when I specifically asked for the one "al forno," I again got a look from the clerk, letting me know that I obviously chose the wrong one.
+I got a look from him that said, "It's obvious, Amerigana" as he told me, "I fritti" (the fried ones).
+At the second pastry shop, when I specifically asked for the one "al forno" (baked), I again got a look from the clerk, letting me know that I obviously chose the wrong one.
 I had to try both, and both were quite good.
 Yes, the fried one is better.

 Torta Caprese - This is a flourless chocolate cake from the Isle of Capri.
 There are many versions depending on how fine you chop the almonds.
 I prefer that the almonds are finely chopped, creating a denser and moister cake.
 At Pasticceria Scaturchio they used more coarsely chopped almonds, but the cake was still quite moist due to a bit of liqueur included in the recipe.